Sanchitraina1999/textUtils/README.md

 	git clone https://github.com/Sanchitraina1999/textUtils

-after clone you will find the a directory naming Clash-Round-2 where you cloned this project.
+after clone you will find the a directory naming textUtils where you cloned this project.

-	cd Clash-Round-2/
+	cd textUtils/analz

 ### 2) creating virtual env and installing required packages